For questions about computer science email opicsi@mt.gov

 Additional Professional Learning Across the Country and Online:

-Check the OPI Professional Learning Opportunities Portal for a list of all workshops and conferences and subscribe to the Business and Marketing weekly newsletter to stay updated on a variety of professional development opportunities.
+Check the OPI Professional Learning Opportunities Portal for a list of all workshops and conferences.

 An individual may teach Computer Science courses at the secondary level via: